 The employment of individuals with disabilities is directly related to the level of awareness that the business community has of the skills and abilities that individuals with disabilities possess, their ability to function in a specific job, and the possible accommodations that may be needed so they can perform essential job functions.

-In 2014, the legacy Texas Department of Assistive and Rehabilitative Services established a joint approach to business services for both Vocational Rehabilitation (VR) divisions, in response to the recommendations and management actions approved by the Sunset Advisory Commission.
-Since the transfer of the VR programs to the Texas Workforce Commission (TWC), VR has continued to implement aspects of this approach, including the requirements to track services to business and implement the policies and procedures in this chapter.
-TWC VR anticipates a review and redesign of its business services policy in Fiscal Year 2018, as TWC continues to work toward full implementation of the integrated system envisioned by the Workforce Innovation and Opportunity Act (WIOA) and Senate Bill 208, 84th Texas Legislature, Regular Session (2015).
-As VR continues to partner with Local Workforce Development Boards (Boards) and their contractors to serve employers, it will seek additional opportunities and strategies to more consistently deliver services to employers using a unified team approach with other members of Texas Workforce Solutions and the Business Services Unit in each local workforce development area (workforce area).
+TWC continues to work toward full implementation of the integrated system envisioned by the Workforce Innovation and Opportunity Act (WIOA) and Senate Bill 208, 84th Texas Legislature, Regular Session (2015) by seeking opportunities to develop strategies to partner with Local Workforce Development Boards (Boards) and their contractors to serve employers.

 A-401: Business Relations Team